Kusainov/funksvd-starbucks/README.md

 ### Motivation
 The purpose of the project is to analyze Starbucks data that contains simulated data that mimics customer behavior on the Starbucks rewards mobile app and to address the following:

+1. Do offers really play significant role in company's cash inflows?
-1. What kind of offers really excite people and bring more revenue?
+2. What kind of offers really excite people and bring more revenue?
-2. General idea about people that tend to ignore offers comparing to responsive people.
+3. General idea about people that tend to ignore offers comparing to responsive people.
-3. How customer experience in terms of promo offers can be improved through personalization of the offers distribution using collaborative filtering technique (FunkSVD).
+4. How customer experience in terms of promo offers can be improved through personalization of the offers distribution using collaborative filtering technique (FunkSVD).

 ### Install
 This project requires Python 3.x and the following Python libraries installed: